Introduction

 You will begin by inspecting available disks, then proceed to create and manage partitions, including setting up GPT partition tables where necessary.
 The lab emphasizes ensuring persistent mounts and swap activation, providing a comprehensive understanding of disk management in a RHEL environment.

 In this step, you will inspect the available storage devices on your LabEx VM.
-The LabEx environment provides an additional storage device that you can use for partitioning practice.
+The LabEx environment provides one additional storage device for partitioning practice, but its device name can vary between VM instances.

 First, switch to the root user to perform disk management operations.
 You are currently logged in as the labex user with sudo privileges.